 With Kickstarter, Indiegogo and even the capabilities of just an iPhone, making your movie independently is more popular than ever.

 Additionally, what you can do with that has also become a powerful tool to making Hollywood listen when it initially didn't.
 People were finding new ways to answer “How to sell a screenplay?”

 If you’re doing your project like this, you may want to incorporate some creative budgeting.
-Check out our video below, and find your own unique ways that net you large amounts of production value for next to nothing.
+Check out our video below, and find your own unique ways that net you production value for next to nothing.